GUIDELINES FOR BIDS

 The Call for Papers

-The Call for Papers must be approved by the ECCAI Board, the PCC and the CC.
+The Call for Papers must be approved by the EurAI Board, the PCC and the CC.

-Similarly, the stationery, posters and all advertising for the ECAI will include the ECCAI logo, and state that the ECAI is organized by ECCAI and hosted by the local member of ECCAI.
+Similarly, the stationery, posters and all advertising for the ECAI will include the ECCAI logo, and state that the ECAI is organized by ECCAI and hosted by the local member of EurAI.

 The Tutorial programme